THE CULTURE OF THOREAU COLLEGE

-Thoreau College cultivates a culture of health and respect that supports all members becoming fully awake and engaged in our work together.
+Thoreau College fosters a culture of health and respect that supports and requires all members of the community to be fully awake and engaged in our work together.
 Whether reading challenging texts, observing natural phenomena, conversing with fellow students, or cooking dinner, all community members are called upon to be wholly present.
-Our programs are rigorous and challenging on many levels, which require the full participation of each community member.

 Thoreau College discourages using anything, such as technological devices and mind-altering substances, in ways that distract from our work together.
-As part of the Growing Seasons curriculum, students will engage with what it means to live intentionally and what is healthy for each individual in the context of community.
-To enter into this on-going conversation, we are asking all students and residential faculty of Thoreau College to come into Growing Seasons pledging to abstain from alcohol and recreational drugs, and limit their use of technological devices, for the first third of the program.
-We intend for this period to increase participants’ awareness of how those habits affect their daily lives.
-After this period of abstinence, the self-governance will take on the question of whether and how to intentionally integrate the use of substances and technological devices into the culture of Growing Seasons.
+As part of the Thoreau College curriculum, students will engage with what it means to live intentionally and what is healthy for each individual in the context of community.
+We ask all students to abstain from alcohol and recreational drugs and to strictly limit their use of technological devices during their time at Thoreau College.

 Viroqua, Wisconsin is a vibrant rural town and cultural hub with regular events such as live music, art openings, theatrical performances, and lecture series.
-Participants are expected to fully participate in all Thoreau College programming, but outside those commitments they are encouraged to engage in the local culture.
-Thoreau College is currently working on a cultural pass which would allow students to attend events in exchange for labor.
+Participants are expected to fully participate in all Thoreau College programming, but outside those commitments, they are encouraged to engage in the local culture.